ibm-js/deliteful/tests/README.md

 The unit tests are lightweight, run inside a browser page and do not simulate real interaction between a user and the browser window.
 The functional tests, in comparison, takes longer to run but do simulate real interactions between a user and the browser window.

-Two configuration files defines the two [intern configurations](https://github.com/theintern/intern/wiki/Configuring-Intern) that are available to run the automated tests from the command line:
+Four configuration files defines the four [intern configurations](https://github.com/theintern/intern/wiki/Configuring-Intern) that are available to run the automated tests from the command line:
-- [intern.local.js](./intern.local.js) define a configuration that runs the tests locally, on you computer.
+- [intern.local.js](./intern.local.js) define a configuration that runs the tests locally, on desktop browser, on you computer.
+- [intern.local.android.js](./intern.local.android.js) define a configuration that runs the tests locally, on android devices, on you computer.
+- [intern.local.ios.js](./intern.local.ios.js) define a configuration that runs the tests locally, on ios devices, on you computer.
 - [intern.js](./intern.js) define a configuration that runs the tests on [Sauce Labs](https://saucelabs.com/), providing that you have a valid Sauce Labs use account.

 Note that as intern provides an in browser runner for the unit tests, you can also run the unit tests in a browser without using the command line.